Your digital business toolkit 🇧🇪

 - Filing your annual accounts: All companies (SA, SPRL/SCS, etc.) are required to file their annual accounts with the Central Balance Sheet Office.

-- Analyse the financial health of your competitors, customers or suppliers.
+- Analysing the financial health of your competitors, customers or suppliers.

-- Download templates for preparing your annual accounts in accordance with Belgian standards.
+- Downloading templates for preparing your annual accounts in accordance with Belgian standards.

 This is a tool for financial transparency and a legal obligation for most organisations.